MajeMediaLLC/Maje_WooCommerce_External_Product_Link_Shortcodes/README.md

 - new_window: exclude for same window opening or set to 'true' if you want the link to open in a new window
 - link_title: exclude for none or set to whatever you want your visitor to see when they mouseover the link
 - link_rel: exclude for none or set to one of the types from here: https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types
+- params: See Examples in link below: add in your url variables (does not add ? or prefixed & to an extension of already in place product variables).
+This appends to the product url entered into the product.

 If you leave product_id blank the link will be '#' (same page).